-- 255. A member shall not serve on more than 1 sub-committee at the same time. - 256.
-Central Council shall be responsible to Annual Congress for implementing any policies decided by the preceding Congress. - 257.
-Prior approval of Central Council shall be obtained for any action which may affect the general policy of the Association. - 258.
-Central Council shall have the power to review the amount of fees, fines and penalties, as referred to in the rules. - 259.
-In the event of suspension of a Provincial Council, Central Council shall be empowered to take control of all the affairs of the Association within that Province. - 260.
-Central Council may permit or instruct a County or Counties outside a Province to take part in the Provincial Championships of any particular Province. - 261.
-Central Council, in consultation with the Provincial Council of Britain or any other relevant authority, shall decide what areas in Britain constitute a County for the purpose of participating in the Championship of Britain. - 262.
-Central Council shall be entitled to take the gate receipts of All Ireland qualifiers, All Ireland and National League play-offs, quarter-finals, semi- finals and finals, and other competitions as decided from time to time. - 263.
-If Central Council is satisfied beyond reasonable doubt that a breach of rule by a Member, Club, or County occurred by default and without knowledge, Central Council in the interest of natural justice, may impose such penalty, if any, as is deemed appropriate. - 264.
-Central Council may summon a Special Congress should the need arise. - 265.
-Employees of the Association, who may attend meetings of any unit of the Association, or who are required to be present at such meetings as Committee members, shall not have voting rights in the determination of any issue or in any election process at such meetings. - 266.
-An All-Star team shall be chosen by an All-Star Committee comprising of two nominated selectors from each of the four Provinces and the National President.
+- 243. A member shall not serve on more than 1 sub-committee at the same time. - 244.
+Central Council shall be responsible to Annual Congress for implementing any policies decided by the preceding Congress.

+- 245. Prior approval of Central Council shall be obtained for any action which may affect the general policy of the Association. - 246.
+In the event of suspension of a Provincial Council, Central Council shall take control of all the affairs of the Association within that Province. - 247.
+Central Council may permit or instruct a County or Counties outside a Province to take part in the Provincial Championships of any particular Province. - 248.
+Central Council, in consultation with the Provincial Council of Britain or any other relevant authority, shall decide what areas in Britain constitute a County for the purpose of participating in the Championship of Britain. - 249.
+Central Council shall be entitled to take the gate receipts of All-Ireland qualifiers, All-Ireland and National League play-offs, Quarter-Finals, Semi-Finals and Finals, and other competitions as decided from time to time. - 250.
+If Central Council is satisfied that a breach of rule by a Member, Club, County or Provincial Council occurred by default and without knowledge, Central Council in the interest of natural justice, may impose such penalty, if any, as is deemed appropriate. - 251.
+Central Council may summon a Special Congress should the need arise. - 252.
+Employees of the Association, who may attend meetings of any unit of the Association, or who are required to be present at such meetings as Committee members, shall not have voting rights in the determination of any issue or in any election process at such meetings. - 253.
+An All-Star team shall be chosen by an All-Star Committee comprising of two nominated selectors from each of the four Provinces, the National President and his/her nominee.

-Three players shall be nominated for the position of Goalkeeper, 9 players shall be nominated for the full back line, 9 for the half back line, 9 for the half forward line and 9 for the full forward line while 6 players shall be nominated for the midfield positions.
+3 players shall be nominated for the position of Goalkeeper, 9 players shall be nominated for the full back line, 9 for the half back line, 9 for the half forward line and 9 for the full forward line while 6 players shall be nominated for the midfield positions.
 One player shall then be selected for each playing position from the nominees as set out above.

-The names of the 15 All Stars shall be announced at the All-Star Banquet.
+The names of the 15 All-Stars shall be announced at the All-Star Banquet.

 Each County may submit their All-Star team for the guidance of the Selection Committee prior to the selection of the team.

 The All-Star Committee as outlined above shall also select a Team of the Championship for each of the grades of Junior and Intermediate.
-These selected teams of the Championship to comprise of 15 players in their playing positions.
+The selected teams of the Championship will comprise of 15 players in their playing positions.

 A player selected on these teams is not disqualified from and is also eligible for selection as an All-Star nominee.
 The awards for these teams to be presented at an appropriate event as designated by Central Council.

-267. Central Council shall have the power to implement any changes in the GAA playing rules to apply within Ladies Gaelic Football, even if such rules were passed after the Ladies Gaelic Football Congress.
+254. Central Council shall have the power to implement any changes in the GAA playing rules to apply within Ladies Gaelic Football, even if such rules were passed after the Ladies Gaelic Football Congress.